top of page

 • At least 3 years of relevant work experience in your nominated occupation.

-• These 3 years of experience count toward the 5-year work experience requirement for Queensland nomination.
+• These 3 years count toward the 5-year work experience requirement for Queensland nomination.

 Why Choose Nationwide Migration and Education?

-Navigating the migration process can be overwhelming, but that’s where we come in.
+Navigating Queensland’s migration pathways can be complex, but that’s where we come in.

-At Nationwide Migration and Education, our team of Registered Migration Agents specializes in Queensland’s state nomination process.
-Whether you’re a graduate, working offshore, or already living in Queensland, we’ll work with you to ensure your application is handled with the utmost care and precision.
+At Nationwide Migration and Education, our team of experienced Registered Migration Agents specializes in Queensland’s state nomination process.
+Whether you’re a graduate, offshore applicant, or currently living in Queensland, we provide personalized support to ensure your application is successful.

 Disclaimer: